DIY4E1/CNC360/cubes/readme.md

-# Why using QuantumCubes is the slightly better type 4 playing than throwing 2 dices?
+# Why using cubes is the better type 4 players than throwing dices?